- Bio-Identical Hormones

 - What will happen during my first visit?
 Dr. Hatfield will review your health questionnaire, perform a targeted physical examination and order any necessary labs.
 If you choose to be treated with bio-identical hormones, you will receive a welcome package with information about the program and fees.
 Once your lab results have been received, you will be booked a follow up appointment.
 Dr. Hatfield does not usually prescribe hormone therapy until she has reviewed your lab results.

-- How often will I be seen at the NOWhealth?
+- How often will I be seen?
 Your first follow up will happen 2-3 weeks after your initial visit, then every 6-12 weeks depending upon your response to treatment.
 Telephone follow-up can be arranged for patients who live far away so long as you are not experiencing abnormal side effects or developing new symptoms.
 Once stable, we would like to see you every 6-12 months.
-On going follow up is required in order to fill your prescriptions – this ensures you are complying with recommended health surveillance.
-It’s useful to purchase a small calendar or day timer to record your appointments, hormone dosing schedule and symptoms.
-This allows for a quick review at your visits and adjustments can be made easily when necessary.
+On-going follow-up is required in order to fill your prescriptions – this ensures you are complying with recommended health surveillance.
+It’s useful to purchase a small calendar or day timer to record your appointments, hormone dosing schedule, and symptoms.
+This allows for a quick review at your visits, and adjustments can be made easily when necessary.
 Please write down questions you have and bring this list to your visits.
 We’ll make every effort to address all of your concerns.

-- Why are visits at NOWhealth not covered?
-The prevention of disease, maintenance of health and improvement of quality of life is our goal at NOWhealth.
+- Why are there fees?
+The prevention of disease, maintenance of health, and improvement of quality of life is our goal.
 Unfortunately, wellness care is not by definition a necessary medical service, and so not covered by provincial health insurance.
-Patients receiving integrative wellness care will be billed privately for interpretation of specialized blood, saliva and urine tests, hormone balancing, intravenous nutrient therapy, weight loss, nutrition counselling and aesthetic services.
+Patients receiving integrative wellness care will be billed privately for interpretation of specialized blood, saliva and urine tests, hormone balancing, intravenous nutrient therapy, and aesthetic services.
 Some health plans will cover part or all of these services.
 Please check with your insurance provider.
 Our staff will explain the billing procedure fully at your first visit.

 - Can my husband/partner be seen at this clinic?
 Yes.
 Dr. Hatfield can see male patients for hormone balancing.
 This service is not covered by MSP and does not need a referral from his family physician.